 Check out my top 5 summer activities to do in Mt Hood Territory:

 You can hike everywhere, and you SHOULD hike everywhere.
 Each trail is a little different than the last.
 Some taking you to grand overlooks, others wind by impressive waterfalls.
+You could even take some camping gear and make it last a few days.
+A tent, some sleeping gear and a cooler (find in-depth reviews at Outdoor Empire) and you’re ready to hit the trails.
 Not to miss: Little Zig Zag Falls Trail, Tom Dick and Harry Mountain for a view of Mirror Lake, and the Wildwood Recreation Site… just to name a few.

 If you’ve never tried Stand-Up Paddleboarding (aka as SUPing), now is the time!
 Seriously, it’s not as hard as it looks.
-I was standing on my very first time out—AND I didn’t even fall in the water!
+I was standing on my very first time out-AND I didn’t even fall in the water!
 Double bonus.
+You can even paddleboard while doing yoga!
+Check out the Best Paddleboard for Yoga of 2019 here!
 For those more experienced, you can actually SUP downriver on rapids!
 I am going to get a few more sessions under my belt before I opt for that. #SUPgoals We took the Twilight Lake Tour with Clackamas River Outfitters owner Luke and had a blast!
 Being my first time, Luke was patient and instructed well.
 Halfway through the tour I was even confident enough to switch from the larger “first-timers” board to the sleeker more experienced board.
 (Hear that?
 That is me patting myself on the back!)
 I was so close to being convinced to jump into the river from one of the cliffs, but chickened out.
 I guess I’ll have to come back to I can take the plunge!